HXDcircuit

 Compared to a 2-layer PCB, a 4-layer design offers significant advantages in signal integrity, EMI control, and routing density.

-4-layer PCB Stackup
+4-layer PCB Stackup Overview

-There is no single 4-layer stack-up that fits every product.
+There is no single 4-layer stackup that fits every product.
 Designers should choose the most suitable stackup based on specific needs, such as electrical performance, EMI control, power distribution, and routing requirements, the following stack-up are commonly used.

 Signal – GND – PWR – Signal